-OT5705 Introduction to Old Testament Biblical Theology
+OT5705 Introduction to Old Testament Biblical Theology The Department

-A study of the nature and history of the biblical theology movement, a survey of major contributors to the study of Old Testament biblical theology, and a proposal for doing biblical theology according to proper exceptical, hermeneutical, and theological method.
+A study of the nature and history of the biblical theology movement, a survey of major contributors to the study of Old Testament biblical theology, and a proposal for doing biblical theology according to proper exegetical, hermeneutical, and theological method.
 May also be credited in the Department of Theological Studies.
 3 hours.

-OT5710 Knowing God through the Old Testament
+OT5710 Knowing God through the Old Testament Chisholm